-- 1. A zero dose was recorded but the worker was not monitored (majority of workers from 1953 to July 1960) - 2.
-A zero dose was recorded for the dosimeter system for any response less than the MDL - 3.
+1. A zero dose was recorded but the worker was not monitored (majority of workers from 1953 to July 1960).

+- 2. A zero dose was recorded for the dosimeter system for any response less than the MDL. - 3.
 There was no recorded dose because workers were not monitored, or the dosimetry record is not available.

 Neutron dose rates at PGDP were low (Martin Marietta 1994).
 Neutron dosimeters were not routinely assigned and doses recorded until about 1998.
-Neutron doses reported before 1998 were based on a conservative calibration associated with a neutron-sensitive element incorporated in the beta-gamma dosimeter.
+Neutron doses reported before 1998 were based on a conservative calibration associated with a neutron-sensitive element incorporated in the beta/gamma dosimeter.
 Application of a neutron-to-gamma dose equivalent ratio of 1 to 5 appears to be a satisfactory, claimant-favorable option, because the photon dose is reliably measured.
 This ratio can be applied to selected work activities.

-6.5.1 Estimating Missed Photon Deep Dose
+6.5.1 Estimating Missed and Unmonitored Photon Deep Dose

 Methods to be considered when there is no recorded dose for a period during a working career have been examined by Watson et al. (1994).
-In general, estimates of missed dose can be made by using dose results for coworkers or the recorded dose before and after the period of missed dose.
+In general, estimates of unmonitored dose can be made by using dose results for coworkers or the recorded dose before and after the period when they were not monitored.
 However, these situations require careful examination.
-The dose reconstructor should consider all reasonable methods and select the highest dose for claimant favorability.
+The dose reconstructor should consider all reasonable methods and assign the most appropriate dose based on the employees' job description and work locations.
 NIOSH (2002) cites several different models.

-For group 2, above, the missed dose for dosimeter results less than the MDL is particularly important for earlier years when MDLs were higher and dosimeter exchange was more frequent.
+For Group 2, the missed dose for dosimeter results that are less than the MDL is particularly important for earlier years, when MDLs were higher and dosimeter exchange was more frequent.
 NIOSH (2002) describes an acceptable, claimant-favorable estimate of the maximum potential missed dose as one-half the MDL multiplied by the number of zero dose results (the MDL/2 method).
-The last column in Table 6-1 lists the resulting estimates of this annual missed dose for different years at PGDP.
+The last column in Table 6-1 lists the resultant estimates of the annual missed dose for Group 2 for different years at PGDP.